HUMINT/CI Exploitation Teams: Organization and roles of HETs

-Both the U.S. Marines and the U.S. Army currently use HET teams, although their versions may differ slightly the basic organization and roles are largely the same.
+Both the U.S. Marines and the U.S. Army currently use HET teams; although their versions may differ slightly the basic organization and roles are largely the same.
 An HET team typically has four to eight members.
 The size and ratio of the team is largely dependent on what type of operation is going to be carried out by the team, but each member has a dedicated role to play in the team.
-In each HET team there is a HUMINT Officer/Warrant (35F/351B) or a CI Officer/Warrant (35E/351E), the HUMINT/CI Officer/Warrant is responsible for overall command of the team and planning of all operations.
-The HUMINT/CI Officer reports directly to the HUMINT Tactical Operations Center(H-TOC) Battle Captain who is typically an O-3/CPT HUMINT/CI(35F/35E) commissioned officer.
-The Battle Captain receives collection requirements as well as tasking for the HET teams from the S2X who is responsible for all HUMINT/CI assets in the battalion or brigade.
-Next, there is a team Chief, the team chief is typically a HUMINT(351B) or CI(351E) warrant officer who is responsible for supervising, planning, and coordinating the execution of HUMINT operations.
-The team chief/operations technician is the technical expert in the team having the greatest level of detail on all intelligence related operations.
-Next the team has one SSG (E-6) who is either a CI Agent/HUMINT Collector(35L/35M), one SGT (E-5) who is either a CI Agent/HUMINT Collector (35L/35M), and finally two SPCs (E-4) who are either CI Agents/HUMINT Collectors(35L/35M).
-This combination of intelligence professionals all with their own role enables the team to quickly and efficiently collect on a variety of targets without overstretching capabilities or putting the team in danger.
+In each HET team there is a HUMINT Officer/Warrant (35F/351B) or a CI Officer/Warrant (35E/351E), who is responsible for overall command of the team and planning of all operations.
+The HUMINT/CI Officer reports directly to the HUMINT Tactical Operations Center (H-TOC) Battle Captain, who is typically an O-3/CPT HUMINT/CI(35F/35E) commissioned officer.
+The Battle Captain receives collection requirements as well as tasking for the HET teams from the S2X, who is responsible for all HUMINT/CI assets in the battalion or brigade.
+A Team Chief, typically a HUMINT(351B) or CI(351E) warrant officer, is responsible for supervising, planning, and coordinating the execution of HUMINT operations.
+The team chief/operations technician is the technical expert in the team, having the greatest level of detail on all intelligence related operations.
+The team also has one SSG (E-6) who is either a CI Agent/HUMINT Collector(35L/35M), one SGT (E-5) who is either a CI Agent/HUMINT Collector (35L/35M), and two SPCs (E-4) who are either CI Agents/HUMINT Collectors(35L/35M).
+This combination of intelligence professionals, all with their own roles, enables the team to quickly and efficiently collect on a variety of targets without overstretching capabilities or putting the team in danger.
 This efficiency and quickness in collection is what has made HET teams so effective in both Iraq and Afghanistan over the last decade as well as making them essential to the targeting of insurgent organizations.